-Wedding Photography Chelsea Old Town Hall/Register Office
+Wedding Photography at Chelsea Old Town Hall/Register Office

 A Tasteful Refurbishment, Ideal for Photography

 The Royal Borough of Kensington and Chelsea Register Office (often mistakenly called ‘Registry Office’) is located within Chelsea Old Town Hall in London SW3.

 A Great Location on the Trendy King’s Road, London

-The registry office area is mainly urban, but a stone’s throw away is the splendid St Luke’s Church and gardens which is great for portraits after the ceremony (see the bottom of page).
+The registry office area is mainly urban, but a stone’s throw away is the splendid St Luke’s Church and gardens that are great for portraits after the ceremony (see the bottom of page).

 The Waiting Area and Stairs